ambroseled/SnoGo-SnowSports-Tracker/README.md

 # SENG202-Project

 SnoGo is a snowsports tracking application amied at recreational skiers and snowboarders.
 It provides graphical views of uploaded location data in the form of tables, graphs and a map.
+SnoGo was developed for the University of Canterbury's course SENG202:Software Engineering Project Workshop.

 ## Running SnoGo from a .jar file
   - Open terminal